Form 2 – Claim under the Fair Work Act 2009 alleging dismissal in contravention of a general protection

 If it is not possible to file using eLodgment, you may be able to file your documents in person, by mail, or in certain circumstances by fax or email.
 Contact the Court if you are not sure how to file the documents.

 Any documents filed with the Court must also be served on the applicant.
-You can serve documents by delivering them in person, posting them, emailing them or faxing them.

 If you could not resolve your dispute at the Fair Work Commission or with other assistance, you may seek the assistance of the Court.

-You should seek legal advice about your application as soon as possible.
+You should seek legal advice about your matter as soon as possible.
 A lawyer can help you understand your legal rights and responsibilities.
 They can also explain how the law applies to your case.
-Industrial law can be complex and it is important to obtain some independent legal advice in relation to your situation.
+Industrial law can be complex and it is important to obtain independent legal advice in relation to your situation.

 A community legal centre or legal aid may be able to assist you with advice.